-This article helps you overcome the fear of missing out by helping you understand how FOMO is generated and provides 10 tips to beat it.
+This article helps you overcome the fear of missing out by helping you understand how FOMO is generated and provides ten tips to beat it.

 FOMO is destructive because it drives people to invest without thinking or conducting research.
 Avoiding FOMO is hard because basic human emotions and instincts drive it.

-2. Know that FOMO in Stocks Can Be Destructive
+2. Know that FOMO in stocks is destructive.

-The emotions that drive FOMO are the fear of loss and the fear of not being part of the group.
+The emotions that drive FOMO are the fear of loss and not being part of the group.
 Fear of loss occurs when investors see other people making money.

 Fear of not being part of the group happens when you think everybody knows something you do not.
 We make this fear worse with the suspicion that others are deceiving us or withholding information.